bigdatagenomics/adam/docs/architecture/evidence.rst

 All GenomicDatasets include a sequence dictionary which describes the reference genome that the data in the genomic dataset are aligned to, if one is known.
-Additionally, RecordGroupGenomicDataset store a dictionary with read groups that are attached to the reads/fragments.
+Additionally, ReadGroupGenomicDataset store a dictionary with read groups that are attached to the reads/fragments.
 Similarly, the MultisampleGenomicDataset includes a list of samples who are present in the dataset.